|

 grateful nation) No, there is no application process…

-If you head back down toward the river, you can loop around the back of the Cluny museum and investigate the small
+If you head back down toward the river, you can loop around the back of the Cluny Museum and investigate the small

 streets which have now been inundated by Tunisian kebab shops and wannabee Greek restaurants.
 No self respecting